-Data Studio uses data from your site (including analytics, ads, and more) to create flashy reports.
+Looker Studio, formally known as Google Data Studio, uses data from your site (including analytics, ads, and more) to create flashy reports.
 The platform can be a bit tricky to figure out, particularly if you have multiple sites under one account.
 There are tutorials and courses out there -- both from Google and other sites -- so you'll probably want to check some of those out as you get started.

 Search Console is one of the most important tools for your website.
 If you aren't already using it, you're missing out on lots of data related to your site.
-Here, you'll be able to see impressions on pages or keywords, understand click through rate for those pages or keywords, and see the backlinks pointing to your site.
+Here, you'll be able to see impressions on pages or keywords, understand the click-through rate for those pages or keywords, and see the backlinks pointing to your site.

 Search Console will also give your insights about site speed and mobile usability.
 Any issues with your site -- errors or penalties, for example -- can be found here.
 Search Console is also where you can submit a sitemap and see which pages Google has crawled, indexed, or not indexed.

 If you want to get a notification any time something appears online, say, your company name (or your own name), Alerts is what you're looking for.
 Set up new alerts for anything and you'll receive an email with a notification.
 This can be useful for link building, in particular.
 Be careful though -- there's a lot of stuff online, and something common (like "John Smith") will mean a lot of notifications.
 You can set up frequency and sources, so it's smart to have a strategy (and some goals) in place as you set up your alerts.